amrita-tifac-cyber-course-repo/2025-26-EVEN-MTech-24CY731-DMML/projects/DMML#13/README.md

 - `system_architecture_flowchart1.png`: A high-level view of the Multi-Stage Verification Pipeline.
 - `preprocessing_flowchart1.png`: Details on how the hallucination dataset was cleaned and balanced.
 - `model_arch.jpg`: Technical diagram of the Self-Critique NLI core.
+- `Datasets.png`: Combination of all the datasets used.

 ### Config/
 - `requirements.txt`: List of all Python dependencies required to run the engine.